btayhan/Alignment-BWA/README.md

 </details>

-The choice of an alignment tool in next-generation sequencing (NGS) applications is critical and depends on the specific requirements of the dataset and the goals of the research.
+The choice of an alignment tool in next-generation sequencing (NGS) applications is critical and depends on the specific requirements of the dataset and the goals of the research[4].
 Different alignment tools are optimized for different types of data and analyses.
 Here's an expanded explanation of why certain tools are preferred for specific NGS applications:

 #### Considerations for Tool Selection
-- Data Type and Quality: The nature of the NGS data (e.g., read length, quality, and type of sequencing) can influence which aligner will provide the best results.
+- Data Type and Quality: The nature of the NGS data (e.g., read length, quality, and type of sequencing) can influence which aligner will provide the best results[1].
-- Analysis Goals: The specific objectives of the study, such as identifying splice variants, protein-DNA interactions, or genetic variants, guide the choice of the most appropriate alignment tool.
+- Analysis Goals: The specific objectives of the study, such as identifying splice variants, protein-DNA interactions, or genetic variants, guide the choice of the most appropriate alignment tool[2].
 - Computational Resources: The availability of computational power and memory can also dictate the choice of tools, as some aligners require more computational resources than others.

 #### STAR for RNA-seq Data
-- RNA-seq involves sequencing RNA to study gene expression, splicing patterns, and other transcriptomic features.
+- RNA-seq involves sequencing RNA to study gene expression, splicing patterns, and other transcriptomic features [5].
 - STAR (Spliced Transcripts Alignment to a Reference) is designed to efficiently handle the complexities of RNA-seq data, such as splicing.
-It can rapidly align RNA-seq reads to a reference genome by recognizing exon-exon junctions, a common feature in mRNA sequences that results from splicing.
+It can rapidly align RNA-seq reads to a reference genome by recognizing exon-exon junctions, a common feature in mRNA sequences that results from splicing [5].
 - Its speed and efficiency stem from an advanced algorithm that creates a highly optimized hash table of the reference genome, allowing for quick mapping of RNA sequences, including those that are spliced.
-This makes STAR particularly suitable for large-scale RNA-seq datasets.
+This makes STAR particularly suitable for large-scale RNA-seq datasets [5].
 #### Bowtie2 for ChIP-Seq
 - ChIP-Seq (Chromatin Immunoprecipitation Sequencing) is used to analyze protein interactions with DNA.
-It identifies the binding sites of DNA-associated proteins.
+It identifies the binding sites of DNA-associated proteins[6].
 - Bowtie2 is favored for ChIP-Seq because it combines speed with a flexible and sensitive alignment strategy.
-It is capable of aligning reads with mismatches, gaps, or clippings, which are important features for accurately mapping the short reads typical of ChIP-Seq datasets to a reference genome.
+It is capable of aligning reads with mismatches, gaps, or clippings, which are important features for accurately mapping the short reads typical of ChIP-Seq datasets to a reference genome[6].
-- Bowtie2 uses the Burrows–Wheeler Transform (BWT) for efficient memory usage, making it capable of handling the large datasets generated by ChIP-Seq experiments while still providing accurate alignments.
+- Bowtie2 uses the Burrows–Wheeler Transform (BWT) for efficient memory usage, making it capable of handling the large datasets generated by ChIP-Seq experiments while still providing accurate alignments[6].
 #### BWA for Variant Calling
-- Variant calling involves identifying variations from a reference genome, such as SNPs (Single Nucleotide Polymorphisms), insertions, and deletions.
+- Variant calling involves identifying variations from a reference genome, such as SNPs (Single Nucleotide Polymorphisms), insertions, and deletions[3].
-- BWA (Burrows-Wheeler Aligner) is widely used for its effectiveness in aligning sequencing reads (especially longer reads) to large reference genomes like the human genome.
+- BWA (Burrows-Wheeler Aligner) is widely used for its effectiveness in aligning sequencing reads (especially longer reads) to large reference genomes like the human genome[3].
 This capability is crucial for variant calling, where precise alignment is necessary to accurately identify genomic variations.
 - BWA's algorithms (such as BWA-MEM for longer reads) are designed to be fast and memory-efficient, enabling the processing of large genomic datasets required for comprehensive variant analysis.
-Its accuracy in mapping allows for reliable variant detection, making it a standard tool in many genomics workflows.
+Its accuracy in mapping allows for reliable variant detection, making it a standard tool in many genomics workflows[3].

 BWA is generally slower than Bowtie2 with similar sensitivity and both tools can perform gapped alignment for the identification of indels and can effectively map paired-end reads.
 However, BWA is a bit more accurate and provides information on which alignments are trustworthy.
-Small numbers of bad alignments can result in many false variant calls, so accuracy is paramount, and is the basis for choosing BWA.
+Small numbers of bad alignments can result in many false variant calls, so accuracy is paramount, and is the basis for choosing BWA[1][2].

 ### Burrows-Wheeler Aligner (BWA)

 Burrows-Wheeler Aligner (BWA) is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
-It consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
+It consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM[3].
 Depending on read length, BWA modes can be catagorized as:

 | Modes |                            Applications                                      |
 |------:|-----------------------------------------------------------------------------|